 Robert J. Geller, MD

-Dr. Geller is associate professor of pediatrics at the Emory University School of Medicine, Chief of Pediatrics at Grady Memorial Hospital/Hughes Spalding and Medical Director of the Georgia Poison Center.
+Dr. Geller is professor of pediatrics at the Emory University School of Medicine, Chief of Pediatrics at Grady Memorial Hospital/Hughes Spalding and Medical Director of the Georgia Poison Center.

 Area of Specialty: Medical Toxicology and Pediatrics

 An outspoken environmental safety advocate for children, Dr. Geller has been an Emory University School of Medicine faculty member for more than 25 years.